invap/rt-monitor-example-app/README.md

 variables = "(main_addition:State Int)"
 formula = "(= main_addition 0)"
 ```
-- `filtering_post`: there are two different expressions of this formula; both state that the value reported as the result of computing the addition of 16 sampled datum and then dividing by 16 is indeed the average of those values.
-In the first place there is one that uses a universal quantifier for indexing the array and a function `sum` for adding all the numbers whose analisys yield `unknown` in the case of its anaisys with Z3:
+- `filtering_post`: states that the value reported as the result of computing the addition of 16 sampled datum, stored in an array, and then dividing by 16 is indeed the average of those values
 ```toml
 format = "smt2"
 variables = "(main_addition:State Int),(main_realvalue:State Int),(main_value_arr:State (Array Int Int))"